joaoamilcarosf/object-integration-dx/README.md

 3) Created at least one custom metadata type record and activate it.

 Pending:
-- Update the Last Value field.
+- Update the Last Value field on metadata.
-- Run the process to update objects based on Unique Field, using information on Fields Map.
-The current process just update records, it does not translate fields between objects yet.
+- Run the process to translate target objects from source objects data, based on Unique Field, using information on Fields Map.
+The current process just update source records, it does not translate fields between objects yet.